 - Only previously unpublished work is eligible for consideration.

-- Provide your contact information & title of your poem submitted on the title page.
+- Provide your contact information (including email and phone) & titles of all poems submitted in the cover letter.

-Poems translated from other languages are not eligible unless you wrote both the original poem and the translation.
+Poems translated from other languages are eligible ONLY IF you wrote both the original poem and the translation.